Icon

 What kinds of work will be on show?

 AC & AS: The ever growing and changing realms of digital art can be difficult to grasp if one is not fully immersed in the field.
-Our highly curated section of artists, galleries, dealers, marketplaces, institutions and collections will navigate these frontiers through the presentation of digital video, the world of NFTs, augmented reality (AR), virtual reality (VR), extended reality (XR), artificial intelligence (AI), generative art, robotic art, and immersive art experiences.
+Our highly curated section of artists, galleries, dealers, marketplaces, institutions and collections will navigate these frontiers through the presentation of digital video, the world of augmented reality (AR), virtual reality (VR), extended reality (XR), artificial intelligence (AI), generative art, robotic art, and immersive art experiences.
 Art Dubai Digital embraces the “phygital” approach of current practitioners: not only digital art but a blend of digital and physical, virtual and analogue, screen-based and spatial.

 A few of the galleries are showing works that take on themes around spirituality — how does such a topic fit in with art and technology?

-There’s a large proportion of female artists in the Art Dubai Digital section this year and references to women’s empowerment.
+There is a large proportion of female artists in the Art Dubai Digital section this year and references to women’s empowerment.
 Can you speak more about that?

-Introducing the Curators for Art Dubai 2024
+Curators Announced for Art Dubai 2025